 The sophisticated, robust public engagement process was key to the project’s acceptance by residents and ultimate approval.
 In addition, the extensive efforts by VHB, MassDOT, and supporting teams to listen to the voice of the community led to the project winning the 2019 Jane Jacobs Award for Outstanding Public Process.

-Construction on the Kelley Square project began in October, 2019, and is expected to be completed by the end of the year.
 To learn more about VHB’s innovative roadway designs and state-of-the-art 3D visualizations, please contact Regional Transportation Leader Don Cooke.